Sign In / Sign Out

 - Map and Locations

-Join a unique program that provides professional training in both opera and musical theatre in a supportive, student-centered environment with a faculty committed to preparing you to be an outstanding professional musical theatre and opera artist of the 21st-century.
+Join a unique program that provides professional training in a supportive, student-centered environment with a faculty committed to preparing you to be an outstanding professional artist.

 The MM program in voice, music theatre and opera performance provides students the opportunity to choose from emphases in voice performance, music theatre performance or opera performance.
 Students have ample opportunities to study a wide variety of repertoire, including music theatre and opera.